Barrel Files

 Overview

 A barrel file is an auto-generated collection of exports for a specific entity type in your application.
-AdonisJS creates barrel files for controllers, events, and event listeners, storing them in the .adonisjs/server directory.
-These files are automatically kept up-to-date as you create or remove files during development.
+AdonisJS creates barrel files for controllers, bouncer policies, events, and event listeners, storing them in the .adonisjs/server directory.

 Barrel files are completely optional.
-You can continue using direct imports if you prefer, or disable barrel file generation entirely through configuration.
+You can continue using direct imports if you prefer, and disable barrel file generation entirely through configuration.

 The problem: Import clutter